leap-stc/leap-stc.github.io/docs/compute/vs_code_to_hub.md

-# Accessing the Hub through VS Code
+# Accessing the Hub via VS Code

 This page gives instructions on how to access the hub through the IDE VSCode